 Students explore the bush around Brewongle EEC, discovering and learning about the plants and animals that are in season around the site.
-Students record their findings using journey sticks, which can be taken back to school.
+Students record their findings using journey sticks, an Aboriginal tradition, which can be taken back to school.

 Post Excursion Activity Suggestions